 But not only was Jesus selective, He also rearranged the Ten Commands.
-Notice the order: "Do not murder (that's the 6th command), do not commit adultery (that's the 7th command), do not steal (8th), do not give false testimony (9th), do not defraud (perhaps referring to the 10th), and honor your father and mother (5th)."
+Notice the order: "Do not commit adultery (that's the 7th command)," do not murder (6th), do not steal (8th), do not give false testimony (9th), and honor your father and mother (5th)."

 Any good Jew, including this young ruler, would know that Jesus switched the order.
-And He'd also note that Jesus either omitted or referred to one command differently, the tenth.
+And He'd also note that Jesus omitted one command, the tenth.